Webca |

 Presenters: Carolyn Dorrance, Maurice Bisheff, Allan Cooley, Danson Kiplagat, Marcia Warrecker, James Tepfer, Nancy Martin, and Hugh Kelly

-n-person at Concord Hall, Institute of World Culture, 1407 Chapala St., Santa Barbara, CA
+In-person at Concord Hall, Institute of World Culture, 1407 Chapala St., Santa Barbara, CA

-Live Webcast begins at 2:00 pm,
+Live Webcast begins at 2:00 pm, https://www.youtube.com/user/iwcinsantabarbara/live

 Forum, Part 1: Solidarity and a Just Economic Order